 “The first thing I would tell men and women is that biases are real, but you can correct them – on every level, and once you see them, you see them everywhere, but you have the power to take those steps,” she said.

 “The second thing I would tell everyone, especially men, is that it is in your interest to do so.
-Whether you are the CEO or an entry-level worker, being able to work with [!the!] the population, you’re going to outperform your peers.
+Whether you are the CEO or an entry-level worker, being able to work with [the other half of] the population, you’re going to outperform your peers.

 “And the third thing is to lean in.
 Don’t let anyone tell you you can’t.
 You can.
 You’re going to be told you can’t over and over.
 They’re wrong.
 You can, and you should.”